A Time of Giddy

 They tumbled out into the arena repeating everything they’d seen and heard then suddenly!
 There He was!

 Her friends rushed him, but she moved slowly, noticing he was with a guy about his size and age and that neither looked friendly.
 When Nympi went to hold on to him, Gideon sidestepped, and his friend pushed her away and became protective.

-Debbie heard GAD say something about not being an exhibit and that he’d already done his part and if they wanted autographs they’d have wait until six when he would be signing in the lobby.
+Debbie heard Giddy say something about not being an exhibit and that he’d already done his part and if they wanted autographs they’d have wait until six when he would be signing in the lobby.